stablecog/stablecog/README.md

 # Stablecog - [stablecog.com](https://stablecog.com)

-This is an app made with [SvelteKit](https://kit.svelte.dev) for connecting to [Stable Diffusion](https://github.com/CompVis/stable-diffusion) cogs and creating AI generated images.
+This is a free and easy to use app for creating AI generated images using [Stable Diffusion](https://github.com/CompVis/stable-diffusion) cogs.
+It's made with [SvelteKit](https://kit.svelte.dev).
 For more info on cogs, you can check out: [Replicate](https://replicate.com).

 The app knows how to communicate with this cog to generate images: [Stable Diffusion Cog](https://github.com/yekta/stable-diffusion-cog).
 However, as long as your server has the endpoints and the parameters the app uses, it'll work.